This page provides examples of recent Creative Heritage projects commissioned by clients from the:

 Originally built by the Leech family in around 1840, it is an excellent example of a well-preserved ‘room and power’ mill of ‘heavy-floored’ construction (using layers of thick floorboards rather than secondary joists between the floor beams).
 It is also significant on account of its completeness, its integral engine house, its internal mill chimney around which a spiral staircase winds, its split-level courtyard and its connection with AV Roe & Co, who built bi-planes inside the building in the early 20th century!

 The building was mothballed in 2008 by Town Centre Securities PLC, who undertook extensive repair of the external fabric and internal structure.
 Our Heritage Impact Assessment formed part of a successful application for planning and listed building consent for conversion to generous loft-style apartments.
-The development is currently being marketed as Avro Lofts
+The development was completed in 2019 and successfully marketed as Avro Lofts.

 Spital Buildings, Castleton, Derbyshire